unoplatform/uno/doc/articles/faq.md

 Not yet.
 Any plans to?

-## Does debugging work for ios through uno?
+## Does debugging work for iOS through Uno?

 Yes, debugging works for iOS and Android, as in any Xamarin native application.
 Debugging for WebAssembly is not supported yet.